-According to a story passed down by Mongol tribesman (told in the book `In the footsteps of Genghis Khan'), a dream of red blood on white snow prompted Khan to consult his oracles.
-It was the night before a battle against the last defiant Tangut prince, and Khan's oracles told him the blood was that of the prince, and the white snow signified the prince's beautiful daughter who had rejected the advances of all suitors.
+On the night of the final battle against the last defiant Tangut prince, Khan reportedly had a dream about "red blood on white snow" that caused him to consult his oracles (according to a story passed down by Mongol tribesman; see the book "In the footsteps of Genghis Khan").
+Khan's oracles told him the blood was that of the prince, and the white snow signified the prince's beautiful daughter who had rejected the advances of all suitors.

-The castration legend can be dated to the 17th century.
-This is long after Khan's death, suggesting it was an invention of malicious gossip.
-It is also within the time frame for hostilities between the tribes.
+The castration legend can also be dated to the 17th century, long after Khan's death, which does suggest it was an invention of malicious gossip.
+It is also within the time frame of later hostilities between these tribes.

 Was Genghis Khan Killed in Battle?

-This historical account claims that Khan was killed by the Tanguts, which seems unlikely as he was 65 years old and would have been well protected.
+This historical account of Khan's death claims that he was killed by the Tanguts, which seems unlikely as he was 65 years old and would have been well protected.
 However, it is possible that he wanted to die in battle to prevent his weakening condition from threatening the integrity of the Mongol Empire.

-The Galician-Volhynian chronicle was written approximately 70 years after Khan's death, and cannot be an eye-witness account.
-Nevertheless, a death in battle is rather vague and could refer to injuries sustained on the battlefield that later led to his death.
+The Galician-Volhynian Chronicle was written approximately 70 years after Khan's death, meaning it was not an eye-witness account.
+However, if true, a death in battle is somewhat vague and could be referring to injuries sustained on the battlefield that later led to his death.
 It may even refer to exhaustion from illnesses (such as pneumonia) that were referred to later as battle injuries.

 Did Genghis Khan Fall from His Horse?

-In the Mongol chronicle, Secret History of the Mongols, it is alleged that Khan fell from his horse and died from his injuries.
-According to this chronicle, Genghis told his army to "set forth against the Tang'ud people" (the Chinese).
-In preparation, he stayed for the winter in southern Mongolia and "hunted the many wild horses of Arbuqa".
+According to this chronicle, Khan had just proposed that his army "set forth against the Tang'ud people" (the final conquest of the Chinese).
+In preparation, he had stayed for the winter in southern Mongolia where he "hunted the many wild horses of Arbuqa."

-The Secret History of the Mongols was written by an unknown author in 1240 A.D. and is said to be an eye-witness testimony from Khan's adopted son.
-The only surviving version is a Chinese translation, though there doesn't appear to be any manipulation of the text.
+The Secret History of the Mongols was written by an unknown author in 1240 A.D. and is said to be the eye-witness testimony of Khan's adopted son, Sigi-quduqu (among other possible candidates).
+The only surviving version is a Chinese translation, although there doesn't appear to be any manipulation of the text.

-This account of Khan's death seems plausible.
+This account of Khan's death appears to be both plausible, and from a primary source.
 A man of 65 years may well have contracted pneumonia during the winter, especially after suffering injuries from a fall.
 It also appears to be unbiased, given that the death is neither heroic nor humiliating.

 Genghis Khan's Burial